Restoration: A Grim RequestDate Posted: September 2, 2018

 He lowered his hand and pursed his lips, indicating that he was listening.

 “I’ve thought about this for a while.
 I’ve made up my mind.
-I know you’re not going to like my choice, but I need your help.”
+I need your help.”

 “Me?”
 Amon’s eyebrows lifted.